-The Alliance is a group of individuals cooperating to improve the world.
+The Alliance is a global group of individuals cooperating to improve the world.
 Each member spends a small fraction of their time completing tasks that advance our shared goals.

 Our immediate goal is to end global crises that harm or will harm billions of current and future people.
 In no particular order, we are focused on: